-When a vehicle isn't diagnosed properly it cannot be repaired correctly and that can lead to unhappy customers.
+When a vehicle isn’t diagnosed properly it cannot be repaired correctly and that can lead to unhappy customers.
 Not all vehicle electronic or diagnostic issues cause a malfunction indicator lamp to light up on the dashboard.
-Implementing a pre- and post-repair diagnostic repair process using the asTech® device to diagnose the full scope of electronic issues will allow your repair facility to properly diagnose and understand all of the damage present on the vehicle before repairs begin.
+Implementing a pre- and post-repair diagnostic repair process using the asTech® Remote Diagnostic Device to diagnose the full scope of electronic issues will allow your repair facility to properly diagnose and understand all of the damage present on the vehicle before repairs begin.

 If you’re simply using a visual inspection or the presence of an MIL to diagnose the repair issues, you may be setting yourself up for vehicle comebacks and dissatisfied customers.